mateusbonifacio-wq/speakwisereal/README.md

 ## Usage

+1. **Enter your pitch transcript**:
+   - **Option 1**: Click "🎤 Record Pitch" to record your pitch using your microphone (speech-to-text transcription)
-1. **Enter your pitch transcript**: Paste or type your pitch transcript in the text area
+   - **Option 2**: Paste or type your pitch transcript in the text area
+   - The app uses your browser's built-in speech recognition (works in Chrome, Edge, Safari)
 2. **Add optional context** (recommended):
    - **Audience**: Who you're pitching to (e.g., "Investors", "Job interviewers")
    - **Goal**: What you want to achieve (e.g., "Secure funding", "Get hired")